 The other really easy way to meet Japanese girls is through Language Exchanges.
 These are one-on-one meets where you practice speaking Japanese with a native while they practice speaking English/French/German/Italian/Korean/etc with you.
 Not surprisingly, many Japanese girls/guys who are interested in practicing a foreign language are also quite interested and open to dating a guy/girl from that country.

 Many times it’s a lot more like a coffee date than a language exchange.
-You can find a language exchange partner in the classified section of many of the local English language magazines and there are a few sites specifically for finding a language exchange partner, e.g. conversationexchange.com or mylanguageexchange.com.
-Also there are language exchange groups on meetup.com, which are usually like a cross between language exchange and international parties.
+You can find a language exchange partner in the classified section of many of the local English language magazines and there are a few sites specifically for finding a language exchange partner, e.g. Conversation Exchange or My Language Exchange.
+Also there are language exchange groups on Meetup.com, which are usually like a cross between language exchange and international parties.
 As usual, exercise caution when arranging to meet strangers via the internet!

 With all the (bored?) housewives in Japan, apparently Ashley Madison is quite popular here.
-In general I’m always reluctant to recommend online dating to males (the statistical chances of success are usually terrible for males), however there’s a few Japan focused dating sites where the “interracial appeal” may balance the odds a little, and of course there’s Tinder app for some quick swipe action.
+In general I’m always reluctant to recommend online dating to guys (the statistical chances of success are usually terrible for the average man), however there’s a few Japan focused dating sites where the “interracial appeal” may balance the odds a little, and of course there’s the Tinder app for some quick swipe action.

 For more detail and other ideas for meeting Japanese girls and guys in Tokyo that we covered in the “cheap sex” post: matsuri (festivals), exhibitions, events and house parties.